nurmohammadweb/test-assignment6/README.md

 1) Category Loading ✅✅✅
 Load Tree Categories dynamically on the left side.

-2) Category Click → Tree Data ❌❌❌
+2) Category Click → Tree Data ✅✅✅
+ Each card includes:
 On clicking a category: load trees of that category.

 Display in a 3-column card layout.